mike-hanson/ngrx-material-auth0-schematics/README.md

 ```bash
   npm install auth0-js --save
 ```
-We will leave you to scan the code and tests for the auth service to understand what how it uses auth0, but we feel we should mention one thing we did.
+We will leave you to scan the code and tests for the auth service to understand how it uses auth0, but we feel we should mention one thing we did.
 We wanted to be able to test the interaction between our app and Auth0, but if we followed the many examples out there this would not be possible because they all instantiate auth0.WebAuth inside their service implementation.
-We wanted to inject an instance of auth0.WebAuth as a service, which is essentially what it is so we created created an InjectionToken with a factory to create auth0.WebAuth.
+We wanted to inject an instance of auth0.WebAuth as a service, which is essentially what it is so we created an InjectionToken with a factory to create auth0.WebAuth.
 We put it in auth.service.ts so it was clear when looking at the service what was going on, arguably the injection token should be in the module, but we preferred the clarity.
 ```javascript
 export const Auth0WebAuthService = new InjectionToken<auth0.WebAuth>('Auth0WebAuthService', {
   providedIn: 'root',